 - Report finding it quite or very difficult to get by financially

-- In Great Britain in 2012/14, median wealth per household was £225,100.
+- In Great Britain in 2014/16, median wealth per household data was £259,400.
 These data are sourced from the Wealth and Assets survey which is conducted in Great Britain only.
 There are no equivalent data for Northern Ireland.

-- The last two measures in the Personal Finance Domain are sourced from the Understanding Society Longitudinal Study.
-These data show that around two-fifths of NI respondents in 2014/15 were mostly or completely satisfied with the income of their household.
+- The last two measures in the Personal Finance Domain are sourced from data from the Understanding Society Longitudinal Study.
+These data show that more than two-fifths of NI respondents in 2015/16 were mostly or completely satisfied with the income of their household.
 This was comparable with the UK generally.
-At 7.5% in 2014/15, the proportion of Northern Ireland respondents indicating that they were finding it quite or very difficult to get by financially was also similar to the UK overall (6.6%).
-It should be noted that the income satisfaction measure has changed slightly from the previous version, in that they previously included those indicating that they were ‘somewhat satisfied’.
+At 6.5% in 2015/16, the proportion of Northern Ireland respondents indicating that they were finding it quite or very difficult to get by financially was also similar to the UK overall (5.9%).

 Do you want to know more? – Office for National Statistics Wellbeing.